-Here is a list of the Top 10 most commonly asked questions by umbrella company employees, based on our experiences of working with umbrella providers (and contractors) over the past 10 years.
+Here is a list of the Top 10 most commonly asked questions by umbrella company employees, based on our experience working with umbrella providers and contractors over the past decade.

 If you are new to the world of contracting, we recommend you read what are umbrella companies and how do they work?